In the Courts:

 - Massachusetts Governor Deval Patrick announced on December 4, 2012 that his administration is launching of first-of-its-kind year-long study to determine the scope and financial cost of the state’s underground economy, including the impact on revenues due to misclassification of employees as independent contractors.
 “Mass. to study the underground economy,” The Boston Globe, December 5, 2012.

 - IRS extends on December 17, 2012 its Voluntary Classification Settlement Program.
-See Blog Post published Dec.
+See my Blog Post published Dec.
 21, 2012, entitled, “Extension of the IRS’S Voluntary Classification Settlement Program: Is It Worth the Price of Admission for Businesses Concerned about Independent Contractor Misclassification?”.

 Other Newsworthy Matters

 - Misinformation abounds about how to avoid or minimize misclassification liability.
-See Blog Post published Dec.
+See my Blog Post published Dec.
 4, 2012, entitled “Misinformation about Independent Contractor Misclassification”.

 Click here to see November 2012 IC Misclassification News, including a detailed prognosis of the next four years of anticipated regulatory initiatives under President Obama and anticipated Congressional action involving IC compliance and misclassification (“Obama 2.0 and Independent Contractor Misclassification“)